It is essential to know which of the investing styles is the best for you.

 Here it gets more complicated.
-There are lots of things that can influence the end-result.
-But there are two major factors:
+There are lots of things that can influence the end result.
+But there are two significant factors:

-If you answer "No" to either question, then you better settle as an Adviser-assisted investor.
+If you answer "No" to either questions, then you better settle as an Adviser-assisted investor.

 If you enjoy and want to manage your money, you have the option to settle as a Self-directed (DIY) investor.

-Now that you know your style, focus your learning efforts...
+Once you find out which is your style, you can focus your learning efforts.